 When a complaint is made, it is understood that the rights of all must be protected and that prompt and incisive action is important in responding.
-The Diocesan Bishop or the Vicar General will conduct or appoint an individual to conduct an initial inquiry into the complaint.
 Care will be taken not to interfere with any investigation by civil authorities and to be sensitive to the pastoral care of the victim, the well being of the community, and the fair treatment of the accused.
 Every effort will be made to ensure that all persons involved will be ministered to in a manner that is consistent with the gospel values of dignity, compassion, understanding, and justice.

-Outreach: The Diocese will reach out to all victims of abuse and make itself available to their families -- whether the abuse was recent or occurred many years ago -- to promote their spiritual and emotional well-being, their healing, and their reconciliation.
-The Diocesan Bishop or his designee will offer to meet with victims of abuse and their families to listen with patience and compassion to their experiences and concerns.
+Outreach: The Diocese will reach out to all victims of abuse and make itself available to their families -whether the abuse was recent or occurred many years ago -- to promote their spiritual and emotional wellbeing, their healing, and their reconciliation.
+Diocesan Bishop or his designee will offer to meet with victims of abuse and their families to listen with patience and compassion to their experiences and concerns.
 The Diocese will provide counseling, spiritual assistance, support groups, and other social services as agreed by the Diocese and the victim.
 Local parishes are encouraged to foster support groups for victims and others affected by abuse.
-The Diocese and itsparishes will cooperate with social services agencies and other churches to provide support for victims and their families.
+The Diocese and its parishes will cooperate with social services agencies and other churches to provide support for victims and their families.

-Initial Inquiry: Upon receiving a written complaint from the Victim Assistance Coordinator, the Diocesan Bishop or Vicar

-General will conduct or appoint an individual to conduct a prompt initial inquiry regarding the complaint.
-As part of that initial inquiry, if the identity of the accused can be determined and that person is a member of the diocesan personnel, the accused individual will be notified of the particulars of the allegations and advised of the represented by civil and/or canonical counsel.
-If the accused is a priest or deacon, the initial inquiry will be conducted by the Vicar General.
+Initial Inquiry: Upon receiving a written complaint from the Victim Assistance Coordinator, the Vicar for Clergy will conduct or appoint an individual to conduct a prompt initial inquiry regarding any complaint other than (a) a Religious Order Allegation or (b) a complaint against a Former Cleric.
+The initial inquiry shall be completed within no more than ten business days from when the Vicar for Clergy or his designee receives a written report of the complaint, unless there are extenuating circumstances, in which case the circumstances will be documented.
+As part of that initial inquiry, if the identity of the accused can be determined and that person is a member of the diocesan personnel, the accused individual will be notified of the particulars of the allegations and advised of the right to be represented by civil and/or canonical counsel.

-If the initial inquiry results in a determination that the complaint is manifestly false or frivolous, the Vicar General will generate a written memorandum for the file to document the basis for that conclusion.
+If the initial inquiry results in a determination that the complaint is manifestly false or frivolous, the Vicar for Clergy or his designee will generate a written memorandum for the file to document the basis for that conclusion.
+That memorandum will be provided to the Bishop and the Independent Review Board for review and will be added to the personnel record for all personnel identified in the complaint.

-If a complaint is not manifestly false or frivolous and is deemed by the Bishop or Vicar General to be serious, the accused will be relieved of responsibilities and placed on administrative leave, pending the outcome of the investigation (discussed below).
+If a complaint, other than (a) a Religious Order Allegation or (b) a complaint against a Former Cleric, is not manifestly false or frivolous and is deemed by the Bishop or Vicar General or his designee to be serious, the accused will be relieved of responsibilities and placed on administrative leave, pending the outcome of the investigation (discussed below).
 The leader of the employing entity, in consultation with the Bishop or Vicar General, shall decide whether such leave is with or without pay or benefits.